anuschka/anuschka.github.io/_posts/2016-08-24-class_based_view.md

 </code>
 </pre>

 Use django_bootstrap3 to clean templates for reagents using template tags.
+This will clean the code significantly.